How do I know if a dog is in heat?

 Or perhaps you are a concerned parent who is wondering if you should be worried about your dog’s recent discharge of blood.

 Wondering if something is grossly wrong with your beautiful canine, you’re scouring the internet for answers.

 Either way, unless you have previously neutered your female dog, dog pregnancy and dogs in heat are frequent terms and a natural reality inside a dog owner’s world.

-There is no need to stress that seasonal discharge.
+There is no need to stress over that seasonal discharge.

 Instead, simply grab a few doggy diapers or a cleaning rag and get ready to clean a few messes.